Part of a set. See all set records

 Blending historical and high-tech art-making techniques, these tablets’ designs were first drawn, then carved with a digital router.

-The paired alabaster tablets of Les Septs Stations Célestes contrast Arabic calligraphy (right) with Rachid Koraïchi's unique visual language and drawings (left).
-Sculpted texts, they evoke historic Islamic architecture, especially Cairo’s gleaming “Alabaster Mosque.”
-These tablets feature excerpts from Lebanese-American writer and painter Kahlil Gibran (1883–1931) on the subject of love.
-The word “love” repeats throughout the works, emphasizing its centrality.
+The paired alabaster tablets of Les Septs Stations Célestes contrast Arabic calligraphy (right) with Rachid Koraïchi’s unique visual language and drawings (left).
+Over many decades, Koraïchi has developed a personal “alphabet of memory,” blending Chinese, Sumerian, Hebrew, Tamazight (Amazigh), Tifinagh (Tuareg), and Arabic letterforms or symbols with numbers, codes, and drawings.
+These digitally sculpted tablets evoke historical Islamic architecture, especially Egypt’s gleaming “Alabaster Mosque” in Cairo, made from the same semiopaque stone.
+This set features excerpts from Lebanese-American writer and painter Kahlil Gibran (1883–1931) on the subject of love.
+The word love repeats throughout, emphasizing its centrality.

 The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
 Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
 If you notice a mistake or have additional information about this object, please email email@example.com.